RafaySystems/terraform-provider-rafay/docs/resources/aks_cluster.md

 - `linux_profile` - (Block List) The configurations for linux profile.
 (See [below for nested schema](#nestedblock--spec--cluster_config--spec--managed_cluster--properties--linux_profile))
 - `network_profile` - (Block List) Profile of the network configuration.
 (See [below for nested schema](#nestedblock--spec--cluster_config--spec--managed_cluster--properties--network_profile))
 - `node_resource_group` - (String) The name of the resource group containing agent pool nodes.
+- `pod_identity_profile` - (Block List) Azure Active Directory (Azure AD) pod-managed identities use Kubernetes primitives to associate managed identities for Azure resources and identities in Azure AD with pods.
+See [Use Azure AD Pod-Managed Identities](https://learn.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity) for more information.
+(See [below for nested schema](#nestedblock--spec--cluster_config--spec--managed_cluster--properties--pod_identity_profile))
 - `service_principal_profile` - (Block List) Information about a service principal identity for the cluster to use for manipulating Azure APIs.
 (See [below for nested schema](#nestedblock--spec--cluster_config--spec--managed_cluster--properties--service_principal_profile))

 <a id="nestedblock--spec--cluster_config--spec--managed_cluster--properties--aad_profiles"></a>